 |Mainland Company Formation||Free Zone Company Formation|

 The geographical area of doing business on mainland license is unlimited.
-You’ll be free to do business in Local, neighboring countries of the Arabian Gulf (GCC) and international markets, including free zones, with commercial or professional licenses, and applicable for most business activities, except those that require external approvals from local or federal governments.
+You will be free to do business in local, neighboring countries of the Arabian Gulf (GCC) and international markets, including free zones, with commercial or professional licenses, and applicable for most business activities, except those that require external approvals from local or federal government bodies.

 When engaging with government classified clients, you should refer to the mainland’s jurisdiction

-You’ll require an office space of a minimum 200 sq ft, to be owned or leased on annual basis, through “Ejari”- a Certificate issued from the land department that makes your annual tenancy contract, legal and presentable to Department of Economic Development (DED) for the issuance of your mainland license.
-This is what makes this option costly
+You will require an office space of a minimum 200 sq ft, to be owned or leased on annual basis, through “Ejari”- a Certificate issued from the land department that makes your annual tenancy contract, legal and presentable to Department of Economic Development (DED) for the issuance of your mainland license.
+This would increase your business cost commensurately.

 According to your business activity, you may require a UAE national agent (individual or company) called Local sponsor who acquires 51% of the company shares.
 The remaining 49% would be the equity that you would be allowed to hold.

-Neither free zone nor mainland setups are ‘better’ than one another; it simply comes down to what the best is fit for your business
+Neither free zone nor mainland setups are ‘better’ than one another; it simply comes down to what fits best for your business.